huriyilmaz/visualstudio-docs.tr-tr/docs/extensibility/debugger/reference/idebugpointerobject-setbytes.md

 ## <a name="parameters"></a>Parametreler
 `dwStart`\
-[in] Nesnenin başlangıcına işaret eden bayt cinsinden uzaklık.
+[in] Işaret eden nesnenin başından bayt cinsinden uzaklık.

 `dwCount`\
 [in] Ayar için bayt sayısı.